psugihara/Stereos/Readme.md

 ###Cached frames
 In order to interleave 2 videos, Stereos first breaks the videos into frames.
 These frames are kept in a directory which is placed in the one where Stereos was called.
-Because interleaving videos often requires a bit of trial and error and splitting up frames can be a lengthu process, Stereos will keep the frames around and use them on the next run if it sees that they are there.
+Because interleaving videos often requires a bit of trial and error and splitting up frames can be a lengthy process, Stereos will keep the frames around and use them on the next run if it sees that they are there.
 Go ahead and toss them away after you're done.

 ###Goodbye